This Is Your Life (American TV series): Reruns and revivals

-In the late 1980s, Edwards made many episodes that featured celebrities available for re-broadcasting: American Movie Classics aired them for several years, accompanying them with "screenings of movies from studio-era Hollywood."
+In the late 1980s, Edwards taped new introductions for vintage This Is Your Life episodes featuring celebrities.
+American Movie Classics aired these updated versions for several years, accompanying them with "screenings of movies from studio-era Hollywood."

-Edwards revived the series twice in syndication, the first in 1971 with Edwards again as host, and in 1983 with Joseph Campanella.
-Both failed to capture the magic of the original series, mostly due to the series being filmed or taped and, in the case of the 1971–72 version, some stations that aired it gave away the surprise elements in ads and promos for the show.
-During the late 1980s, Edwards hosted a few single prime time network airings of This Is Your Life, most memorably an episode featuring Betty White and Dick Van Dyke.
-Pat Sajak hosted an episode in November 1993 on NBC where Roy Scheider and Kathie Lee Gifford were the honorees, and Edwards made a cameo at the beginning, then appeared again when Kathie's work as a singer on the 70s version of Name that Tune, which Edwards produced, was mentioned.
-Actress Angie Dickinson was supposed to have been one of the two celebrities honoured in the special, and was lured under the pretext of being interviewed for a special about director Brian de Palma, but when host Sajak surprised her with the typical "this is your life!" greeting to kick off the show she refused to participate and walked out.
+Edwards revived the series twice in syndication, the first in 1971 with Edwards again as host, and in 1983 with Joseph Campanella as host.
+Both failed to capture the magic of the original series, mostly due to the series being pre-recorded on film or tape and, in the case of the 1971–72 version, some stations that aired it gave away the surprise elements in ads and promos for the show.
+During the late 1980s, Edwards hosted a few single primetime network airings of This Is Your Life, most memorably an episode featuring Betty White and Dick Van Dyke.

+Pat Sajak hosted an episode in November 1993 on NBC where Roy Scheider and Kathie Lee Gifford were the honorees, and Edwards made a cameo at the beginning, then appeared again when Kathie's work as a singer on the '70s version of Name that Tune, which Edwards produced, was mentioned.
+Actress Angie Dickinson was supposed to have been one of the two celebrities honored in the special, and was lured under the pretext of being interviewed for a special about director Brian de Palma, but when host Sajak surprised her with the typical "This is your life!" greeting to kick off the show she refused to participate and walked out.
 She later said that she had previously been approached about being a guest on the show and had declined, and that the main reason she refused to participate was that she didn't look good crying.

 In November 2005, ABC announced that it was developing a new version of the show, to be hosted by Regis Philbin.
-Coincidentally, creator, Ralph Edwards, died not long after the announcement was made.
+Coincidentally, creator Ralph Edwards, died not long after the announcement was made.
 In August 2006, Philbin decided not to renew his contract with the show (he was committed to hosting America's Got Talent on NBC).
 ABC announced it was considering moving forward with another host in 2006, but this never came to fruition.

 In October 2008, Survivor producer Mark Burnett signed a deal with Ralph Edwards Productions to produce an updated version.
 This also did not come to fruition.